Being diagnosed with cancer or supporting a loved one with cancer can leave you with many questions.

-Call Cancer Council 13 11 20 to speak to a member of our Cancer Information and Support Team about anything to do with cancer including:
+Call Cancer Council 13 11 20 Information and Support line to talk to one of the teams about anything to do with cancer including:

 - Emotional support if you or someone you care about has cancer